bio-tools/biotoolsDocs/what_is_biotools.rst

 * `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ is a description model for bioinformatics software.
 It is a formalised XML schema (XSD) which defines 50 important scientific, technical and administrative attributes.
 It defines what attributes may be specified in a bio.tools entry, a precise syntax for those descriptions, and controlled vocabularies for consistent description of technical aspects such as software license and software type.
 * `EDAM ontology <https://github.com/edamontology/edamontology>`_ is an ontology of well-established, familiar concepts that are prevalent within bioinformatics and computational biology, including types of data and data identifiers, data formats, operations and topics.
 It defines precise semantics for the scientific description of software registered in bio.tools.

-* `Curation Guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#>`_ describing how each attribute should be specified, *i.e.* concerning the quality of an entry.
+* `Curation Guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#>`_ describe how each attribute should be specified, *i.e.* concerning the quality of an entry.
 The guidelines go beyond the syntactic and semantic constraints defined by biotoolsSchema and EDAM, and are part of broader `tool information standards <https://github.com/bio-tools/biotoolsSchemaDocs/blob/master/information_requirement.rst>`_ being adopted by bio.tools.

 * **Tool Cards** *e.g.* https://bio.tools/signalp provide key information at a glance for registered tools.
 Tool cards have human-friendly, persistent URLs which include the unique tool identifier ("signalp" in this case).
 The identifier is assigned upon registration is a URL-safe derivative of (normally identical to) the supplied tool name.